Grants for Travel and Research for Emeritus Faculty Members

 RE: Conference Travel Funds and Research Grants

-In recognition of the active scholarly life of some retired faculty, President Fox has agreed to offer limited funds for the 2019-2020 fiscal year to reimburse emeritus faculty members for research-related expenses or for travel-expenses associated with presenting at professional or academic conferences.
+In recognition of the active scholarly life of some retired faculty, President Morris has agreed to continue to offer limited funds for the 2022-2023 academic year to reimburse emeritus faculty members for research-related expenses or for travel-expenses associated with presenting at professional or academic conferences.
 This memo provides information about the process for applying for the funding, policies to be followed, and guidelines for proposal submission.
 Section I outlines conference travel opportunities.
 Section II outlines opportunities for small and large research grants.
 Any questions regarding the policies can be addressed to Evelyn Jennings (email@example.com, 315-229-5998), Associate Dean for Faculty Affairs.

 I. Emeritus Faculty Travel Reimbursement for Academic or Professional Conferences